RonanMarrinan/Latin102Portfolio/translation3.md

-Diomedem Thraciae regem et equos quattuor eius, qui carne humana *vescebantur*, cum Abdero famulo *interfecit*;
+Diomedem Thraciae regem et equos quattuor eius,

+>qui carne humana *vescebantur*,

+>cum Abdero famulo *interfecit*;

 equorum autem nomina Podargus Lampon Xanthus Dinus.

 B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase
-- Iove is in the ablative case and it is
+- Iove is in the ablative case and it is the absolute ablative.
 2. What case is stercus, and why is it in that case?
-- Stercus is in the nominative case
+- Stercus is in the nominative case because it is the subject.
 3. Identify the form of the adjective maiorem (gender, case, number, degree).
-- feminine, accustaive, singular, ?????
+- Feminine, accustaive, singular, comparative.
 4. Explain the construction of the verbal unit flumine admisso.
--
+- It is the ablative absolute.
 5. What are the gender, number, case, and antecedent of qui?
-- Qui is in the masculine, ?, nominative and its antecedent is
+- Qui is in the masculine, plural, nominative and its antecedent is equos.
 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
--
+- The latin verb "to be" has no present participle so it is omitted from the sentence but the sentence is still complete.

 C. Literary commentary